yeemachine/theremix/README.md

 # THEREMIX - Virtual Theremin

-THEREMIX is a progressive web app that brings the interaction of a physical theremin into the virual space.
+THEREMIX is a progressive web app that brings the interaction of a physical theremin into the virtual space.
 The virtual theremin can be controlled either with mouse/touch inputs or with gestures through a webcam via human post tracking provided by PoseNet.
 This app celebrates the 100th anniversary of the theremin, invented by Léon Theremin in 1920.
 A century after its conception, the theremin continues to be a flexible electronic instrument with an ethereal tone.

 <a href="https://theremin.app">
   <img src="https://theremin.app/assets/global/markdownPlay.svg" alt="view source" height="56">